aoi-buh/Keyboard-Layouts-Doc/book/Chapter 4: SFBs, SFSs and Distance (18 min).md

 Anyway, the bigger the distance, the higher priority not to have that diagonal as a SFB in a layout.

-## Same finger Skipgrams (SFSs)
+## 4.5.
+Same finger Skipgrams (SFSs)

 A SFS consists of pressing two keys with the same finger, but separated by X letters.
 An example would be typing may on Qwerty (M and Y are both typed with the right index).

 There are two aspects to SFSs: distance, and how many keys there are of separation.
 For example, the aforementioned M_Y SFS is 2.66U, and it is a skip-1-gram (i.e. in between M and Y, there is only one key, A, being pressed by a different finger).

 The M_Y SFS is the worst of both worlds.
 Firstly, our right index finger must make a huge jump to go from M to Y. Secondly, this is done almost consecutively, as there is a single letter, A, of separation.
-Having more keys in between, before a particular finger is needed again, is better, as it gives our finger more time to go back to its resting position (J in this case).
+Having more keys in between before a particular finger is needed again is better, as it gives our finger more time to go back to its resting position (J in this case).
 An ideal word would be one where each finger is only utilized once.

 Qwerty is unfortunately full of words that are typed with just two fingers.
 For example, the word burn is typed by alternating both index fingers.
 In the image below, the orange line shows letters pressed by the left index.
 Yellow for right index: